cdktf/cdktf-provider-launchdarkly/docs/customRole.typescript.md

 - *Type:* string[]

-An action to perform on a resource.
+The list of action specifiers defining the actions to which the statement applies.

+Either `actions` or `not_actions` must be specified.
+For a list of available actions read [Actions reference](https://docs.launchdarkly.com/home/account-security/custom-roles/actions#actions-reference).

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.13.4/docs/resources/custom_role#actions CustomRole#actions}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.14.0/docs/resources/custom_role#actions CustomRole#actions}

 ---